zhouxiaopang-9675/netbox/docs/models/extras/customfield.md

 ### Related Object Filter

+!!! info "This field was introduced in NetBox v4.1."

 For object and multi-object custom fields, a filter may be defined to limit the available objects when populating a field value.
 This filter maps object attributes to values.
 For example, `{"status": "active"}` will include only objects with a status of "active."

 !!! warning